hlbao/Neuro-Evolution/README.md

-# evolution algorithm to find the best neural net architecture for face classification task.
+# evolutionary algorithm to find the best neural net architecture for face classification task.
 see report thx